 I used to think Starbucks was the best drip coffee you could buy.

 But I got tired of spending the money on these daily Starbucks runs and got tired of waiting in line every morning and getting to work late.
 And plus, it wasn’t even that good.

 I used to think home-brewed coffee every morning was for people who were too cheap to go to a real coffee shop.
 I eventually got off my high horse and started making coffee at home, but it just wasn’t cutting it, and I just couldn’t “make it as good as Starbucks could”.

 Something about my home brewed coffee tasted a bit off, and I couldn’t figure out why, even after using Starbucks beans.

 I got tired of smelling a bag of coffee beans and NOT tasting that in my cup.
 So I set out to make a cup of coffee that tasted like the beans smelled.

 After months of tweaking, my daily morning coffee tastes 10x better than a Starbucks cup of brewed coffee.
 I know that no matter what happens in my stressful drive to work, and no matter what foul mood I’m in at the crack of dawn, that cup coffee is so predictably delicious and I can count on it.

 Here are 10 factors in making the perfect cup of coffee.

 1) Use Filtered Water

 This is absolutely the most important thing you should do.
-Crappy, unfiltered tap water will ruin your coffee because the chlorine in the water that is used to kill bacteria actually reacts with the coffee to produce a dull, strange, taste.
+Crappy, unfiltered tap water will ruin your coffee because the chlorine and junk in the water that is used to kill bacteria actually reacts with the coffee to produce a dull, strange, taste.
 Use a faucet filter or a pitcher filter, or even use bottled water if you really want to.